learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 * Set the line width of second axes to 5, line style as dash-dot (-.) and color it blue.
 * Give the plots some labels and titles

+Hints:
-(If `y` is looking "off" but your graph code seems correct, it's possible you overwrote the original values in a previous exercise.
-Go back to the top of the notebook and re-run the first cell that created `x`, `y`, and `z`.)
+* If `y` is looking "off" but your graph code seems correct, it's possible you overwrote the original values in a previous exercise.
+Go back to the top of the notebook and re-run the first cell that created `x`, `y`, and `z`.
+* The label `variable - z` is intentionally overlapping the graph on the left.
+We will address that issue later in the lab.

 The graph you create should look like this: